 The Audit Committee oversees the Company's financial reporting process on behalf of the Board.
 Management has the primary responsibility for the financial statements and the reporting process, including the systems of internal controls.
-In fulfilling its oversight responsibilities, the Audit Committee (then composed) reviewed the audited financial statements in the Annual Reports with management including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in the financial statements.
+In fulfilling its oversight responsibilities, the Audit Committee reviewed the audited financial statements in the Annual Reports with management including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in the financial statements.

-The Pre-Transaction Audit Committee discussed with Marcum, the auditor of the Company, who are responsible for expressing an opinion on the conformity of those audited financial statements with generally accepted accounting principles, the matters required to be discussed by Public Company Accounting Oversight Board ("PCAOB") and such other matters as are required to be discussed with the Audit Committee under generally accepted auditing standards.
-In addition, the Pre-Transaction Audit Committee received and reviewed the written disclosures and the letter from Marcum required by applicable requirements of the PCAOB regarding Marcum's communications with the Audit Committee concerning independence, and the Pre-Transaction Audit Committee discussed with Marcum its independence.
+The Audit Committee discussed with PFK O'Connor Davies, LLP (" PFK LLP"), the Company's current auditor, whom are responsible for expressing an opinion on the conformity of those audited financial statements with generally accepted accounting principles, the matters required to be discussed by Public Company Accounting Oversight Board ("PCAOB") and such other matters as are required to be discussed with the Audit Committee under generally accepted auditing standards.
+In addition, the Audit Committee received and reviewed the written disclosures and the letter from PFK LLP required by applicable requirements of the PCAOB regarding PFK LLP's communications with the Audit Committee concerning independence, and the Audit Committee discussed with PFK LLP its independence.

-The Pre-Transaction Audit Committee discussed with Marcum the overall scope and plans for their audit.
-The Pre-Transaction Audit Committee met with Marcum, with and without management present, to discuss the results of their examinations, their evaluations of the Company's internal controls, and the overall quality of the Company's financial reporting.
-The Pre-Transaction Audit Committee held 4 meetings during fiscal year 2019, 7 meetings during fiscal year 2020 and 2 meetings during fiscal year 2022 thus far.
+The Audit Committee discussed with PFK LLP the overall scope and plans for their audit.
+The Audit Committee met with PFK LLP, with and without management present, to discuss the results of their examinations, their evaluations of the Company's internal controls, and the overall quality of the Company's financial reporting.
+The Audit Committee held 5 meetings during fiscal year 2024.

-In reliance on the reviews and discussions referred to above, the Pre-Transaction Audit Committee recommended to the Board (and the Board has approved) that the audited financial statements be included in the Annual Reports on Form 10-K for the years ended December 31, 2021 and December 31, 2020
+In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the Board (and the Board has approved) that the audited financial statements be included in the Annual Reports on Form 10-K for the year ended December 31, 2024, which was filed on SEDAR+ and the SEC on March 24, 2025.
+These Annual Reports on Form 10-K included an unmodified opinion in PKF's reports for the Company's year ended December 31, 2024 and year ended December 31, 2023.

-The Audit Committee and the Board have also recommended that the shareholders appoint Marcum as the Company's auditor.
+The Audit Committee and the Board have recommended that the shareholders re-appoint PFK LLP as the Company's auditor.

 Respectfully submitted,

 AUDIT COMMITTEE of the Board of Directors

-Michael Muldowney

-Diane Ellis